-Each WidePoint NFI CA and its RA, CMA, and Repository subcontractors shall formulate and follow personnel and management policies sufficient to provide reasonable assurance of the trustworthiness and competence of their employees and of the satisfactory performance of their duties in a manner consistent with this CP.
+Each WidePoint NFI CA and its RA, CMA, KED and its KRA, and Repository subcontractors shall formulate and follow personnel and management policies sufficient to provide reasonable assurance of the trustworthiness and competence of their employees and of the satisfactory performance of their duties in a manner consistent with this CP.

-Contractor personnel employed to perform functions pertaining to an WidePoint NFI CA shall meet applicable requirements set forth in the CP, WidePoint NFI CA CPS, and SSP; regulations; and WidePoint policies, procedures, and guidelines cited in this CP.
-WidePoint or the WidePoint NFI CA shall take appropriate administrative and disciplinary actions against personnel who have performed unauthorized actions involving an WidePoint NFI CA or its repository.
+Contractor personnel employed to perform functions pertaining to a WidePoint NFI CA shall meet applicable requirements set forth in this CP, the WidePoint NFI CPS, the WidePoint System Security Plan, and WidePoint policies, procedures, and guidelines cited in this CP.
+WidePoint shall take appropriate administrative and disciplinary actions against personnel who have performed unauthorized actions involving a WidePoint NFI CA or its repository.

-5.3.1 Background, Qualifications, Experience, and Security Clearance Requirements All persons filling trusted roles shall be selected on the basis of loyalty, trustworthiness, and integrity.
+5.3.1 Background, Qualifications, Experience, and Security Clearance Requirements

+All persons filling trusted roles shall be selected on the basis of loyalty, trustworthiness, and integrity.
 Each person filling a trusted role must satisfy at least one of the following: